arianrhodsandlot/devdocs-web-ext/readme.md

 [![Microsoft Edge Add-ons](https://user-images.githubusercontent.com/72879799/229780441-610f727a-edb4-41e0-a1fb-6593af3d4485.svg)](https://microsoftedge.microsoft.com/addons/detail/devdocs-web-ext/dglcbgdedngbiaaohopncfonhdngodmo)

 ## Usage
 To use DevDocs Web Ext, simply click on the extension icon in your browser's toolbar to open the popup window.
 From there, you can search for the library you need and browse through its documentation.
-There is also a default shortcut for opening the popup window: <kbd>ALT<kbd> + <kbd>S<kbd>.
+There is also a default shortcut for opening the popup window: <kbd>ALT</kbd> + <kbd>S</kbd>.

 You can also click open the options page to customize the extension's behavior, including changing your appearance and theme.